deepomicslab/AffMB/README.md

 For a raw input in FASTA format, AffMB calls an external V(D)J annotation tool IgBLAST to generate the AIRR rearrangement file in TSV format.

 ### Use of IgBLAST
-AffMB provides an API function for calling IgBLAST on raw contig.fasta input to generate an AIRR rearrangement TSV file.
+AffMB offwes an API function for calling IgBLAST on raw contig.fasta input to generate an AIRR rearrangement TSV file.

 The AIRR rearrangement file is a widely used format in immune sequencing.
 IgBLAST is one of the most popular tools that can generate the required AIRR-format TSV files.
-Simple instrctions are given here to install IgBLAST:
+Simple instrctions are provided here to install IgBLAST:

 Download and uncompress the pre-compiled IgBLAST program at https://ftp.ncbi.nih.gov/blast/executables/igblast/release/LATEST/ \
 Then go to the working directory of IgBLAST: